kubernetes-study-guide/Kubernetes-Study-Guide/52_NetworkPolicies/README.md

 ```

-Now access is working, that's becuase access permit rules override deny rules.
-However other pods, such as pods within the same deployment of pods from other namespaces still don't have access:
+Now access is working, that's becuase access rules overrides deny rules.
+However other pods in the cluster don't have access:

 ```bash